checkedc/checkedc-clang/clang/docs/checkedc/Update-to-latest-LLVM-sources.md

 The LLVM/Clang repository has a branch called `main`, and several release branches (created off `main`) called `release/<major-version>.x`, each corresponding to the major version number of a release.
-New features go on the is created.
+New features go on the `main` branch.
+At an appropriate commit on the `main` branch, a release branch is created.
 Bug fixes go on the release branch and only some of these bug fixes get merged back into the `main` branch.
 Typically, LLVM/Clang makes two final releases for each major version.